Rpascar1/Rpascar1.github.io/_posts/2020-01-20-toss_a_coin_to_your_witcher_js_frontend_with_rails_api.markdown

 As the code dust settles from this latest project I asked myself:  "How have my projects and code improved?".

-Over the winter break I coded non-stop gaining experience.
-When this project rolled around a few weeks later I had a

-I manipulated html and css elements to produc a more attractive layout, customizing every aspect instead of leaving base raw html elements.
+Over the winter-break I coded non-stop gaining more experience.
+When this JS project rolled around a few weeks later I had learned and manipulated html as well as CSS elements to produce a more attractive layout.
+I could now customize every aspect of the app instead of leaving base raw HTML elements.

 The addition of JavaScript brought new life to previously static text elements.
-With each action of user participation in the UI calculation values change on the fly and then update.
+Each user interaction with the UI would produce a calculated value and make changes on the fly updating values.

 ![](https://i.imgur.com/FCQRlRH.gif)

+My CLI gem really flexed my beginner muslces.
-My sinatra project limped along.
+My Sinatra project limped along.
 My first rails project began to walk.
-This prokect hopped out of bed made coffee and then went for a 3 mile run with its shirt off and posted it's realtion ship status as single on facebook.
+This JavaScript project hopped out of bed, made coffee, went for a three-mile run with its shirt off and updated its relationship status to single on Facebook.

 ![](https://i.imgur.com/2elDGRg.gif)

-I learned I couldnt call  - this.(whateverattribute) inside the console since I was in the scope of my class and needed to call properties on the specific object variable names.
-I used debugger and the console constantly.
-I learned I knew enough to help others with issues that I looked up to.
-That was a huge confidence booster.
+The biggest take-aways were: Learning that I couldn’t call “this.whatever-attribute-here” inside the console if I wasn’t in the scope of my class and needed to call properties on the specific class object variable name.
+Using debugger and the console constantly for this project rather than pry or byebug for rails projects past.
+Most importantly I had learned that I knew enough to help others with issues that I looked up to and that was a huge confidence booster.

  ![](https://i.imgur.com/9RgUWFR.gif)